juju/docs/src/en/config-gce.md

       # image-endpoint: https://www.googleapis.com
 ```

-In order to find out the necessary values to add to the configuration, you will
+To determine the values to add to the configuration, you will
 first have to set up a compatible project in GCE, by following these steps:

 ## 1. Create a Google Compute Engine project